-At least that’s what your ego wants.
+At least that’s what our ego wants.
 It thinks it wants to know everything.
-It thinks it wants all happiness and no sadness, but that is like saying you would like all happy songs and no sad ones.
+It thinks it wants all happiness and no sadness.
+But that is like saying we would like all happy songs and no sad ones.

 The world will cause existence to be, but we are the ones who are responsible for our reactions to that existence.
 This is why there are people who seem to have it all going for them and yet they are unhappy, while there are other people living in destitute conditions and yet they are gloriously happy.

-So why are the poor just as likely to sing as the rich?
-Because it’s not the poor or the rich or who are happy or sad, it’s the people that want who are sad and the people who accept and show gratitude who are rich, whether they have money or not.
+So why are the poor just as likely to sing joyfully as the rich?
+Because it’s not the poor or the rich or who are happy or sad.
+It’s the people that want who are sad, and the people who accept and show gratitude who are rich.
+Whether they have money or not.

 If we want our life and the world to be different than it is then we are doomed to live an emotional roller-coaster of expectation, dissatisfaction, frustration, anger and sadness.

 But.
 If we accept that our life will include some mystery, and some sad songs, then that acceptance will help create a great poignancy in the gap between the sad songs and the happy ones.

 By not arguing with that reality –the complete one that needs those sad songs to form our other riverbank– we can instead immerse ourselves in the river of everything.
 And by swimming in that reality, we realize that we never needed all of our songs to be happy ones.
 We just needed to be happy there were songs at all.